Gytzum/PHP-crud-app/README.md

 ## This is my second project built in PHP

 ## CRUD APP features
-* See the employees and projects they are assign to
+* See the projects and employees on the table
 * Add new records
 * Delete records
-* Edit button that allows change name and assign project
+* Edit button that allows change name and assign employees to project

 ## Requirements For Installation
 * Integrated development environment (IDE) application